 A student who violates any test taking procedure, or engages in irregular behavior, misconduct and/or does not follow the proctor's warning to discontinue inappropriate behavior may be dismissed from the testing setting and receive a 0% on the examination.

-Please see the Student Handbook "Academic Honesty and Integrity Policy" (pages 8-9) for further details.
+Refer to "Academic Honesty and Integrity Policy" for further details.

 COURSES BY LEVEL